Ian Kittichai: Career

+Restaurants

+In 2003, Kittichai opened Kittichai, a modern Thai restaurant in New York's SIXTY Soho (formerly 60 Thompson) which earned a listing in Travel + Leisure magazine’s Best New American Restaurants 2004.
+The following year, Food & Wine called Kittichai the best Thai restaurant in America, praising the elegant décor as well as the cuisine.

-That same year, Kittichai opened his second New York eatery, Spot Dessert Bar, where the chef’s skill with pastries and desserts is showcased.
+In 2011, Kittichai became the Culinary Director and a Partner in New York eatery, Spot Dessert Bar, where the chef’s skill with pastries and desserts is showcased.
 Among the dessert “tapas” at Spot Dessert Bar is “The Harvest”, a combination of crumbled cookie and cake layered with fruits and cream to resemble a potted house plant.
-A second location for Spot Dessert Bar was established in New York’s Koreatown in 2012 and a Flushing location opened in 2016.
+Locations for Spot Dessert Bar in New York are St. Marks Place, Flushing, Long Island Cityand Astoria.
+A Cherry Hill location in New Jersey opened in 2024.

 In Bangkok, Kittichai joined Thai chef Arisara Chongphanitkul, who had been his pastry chef at Issaya Siamese Club, to open Issaya La Patisserie at Central Embassy mall in 2014.
-Dedicated to pastry, dessert, and sweet creations blending Thai and international influences, the patisserie is now located in EmQuartier mall’s Helix Tower.
+Dedicated to pastry, dessert, and sweet creations blending Thai and international influences, the patisserie was later located in EmQuartier mall’s Helix Tower then closed in 2020.

 The same year, the chef took over the cuisine at Tangerine restaurant at Resorts World Sentosa, Singapore, focusing on a farm-to-table menu featuring both classic and contemporary Thai flavors.
+Tangerine closed in 2020.

 Also in 2014, Kittichai established Issaya Cooking Studio in Bangkok’s Central Embassy mall.
 Courses at the 170-square-meter cooking school facility range from classical and basic Thai cuisine to molecular and modern culinary technique, and from beginner to professional chef levels.
 The school is aimed at clients who are already familiar with Thai cooking.
+The Studio closed in 2020 at the start of the covid-19 pandemic.

-Kittichai also co-owns Bangkok’s Namsaah Bottling Trust, a gastropub located in a 20th-century villa previously used as a soda producer’s bottling office in the city’s Silom district, and for which he designed a contemporary Asian menu.
+Kittichai also co-founded Bangkok’s Namsaah Bottling Trust, a pan-Asian gastropub located in a 20th-century villa previously used as a soda producer’s bottling office in the city’s Silom district, and for which he designed a contemporary Asian menu.